gispatial/zpc/README.md

-# ZEN Charity Platform Fe Dashboard with Next
+# ZEN Charity Platform Fe Dashboard with NextJs

 High Quality **Dashboard / Admin / Analytics template** that works great on any smartphone, tablet or desktop using AirFrame boilerplate.